Gravel and Stripe

 palette and drag this layer below the previous one).

-Make the top layer active
+Go to the top layer (Raster 1)

-Go to Layer...Merge...Merge All...
+Go to Layers...Merge...Merge All...

 Step 7.